MA-Ahmad/myPortfolio/README.md

 ## Cloning / Forking

-Please review the [LICENSE](LICENSE) and remove all of my personal information (blog posts, images, etc)
+Please review the [LICENSE](LICENSE) and remove all of my personal information (projects, blog posts, images, etc)